kennylam/c4-products-website/.github/ISSUE_TEMPLATE/NewPattern.md

 We encourage you to surface work in progress.
 If you’re not able to complete all of the parts yourself, someone in the community may be able to help.

+**Ownership**
+Would you like to take ownership of this asset or should the proposal be assigned to a workgroup of the Design System Adoption Guild (DSAG)?
+- [ ] I will take ownership
+- [ ] Please assign a DSAG workgroup

+*Taking ownership doesn't mean you'll have to work on this asset alone.
+The first presentation at DSAG is a great opportunitiy to invite peers to join you.*

 **How to write a pattern**
 We’ve created guidelines to help you prepare a complete and comprehensive pattern.
 These guidelines and the required structure are included in the Markdown template below.

+---

 ## Overview
 This section answers the question: “What problem does this pattern solve?”